eslint/eslint/docs/rules/no-invalid-this.md

 });
 ```

-### The following patterns are not considered warnings:
+### The following patterns are not considered problems:

 ```js
 /*eslint no-invalid-regexp: 2*/